Lady Gaga vamps and hip swings her way through the madness with style and a smirk in this operatically bonkers Commedia dell'arte from Ridley Scott

 However, Maurizio’s father, former minor matinee idol Rodolfo Gucci (Jeremy Irons), is more than a little suspicious that his only son is about to fall into the clutches of what he regards an opportunist with Lire signs zinging in her doe-like eyes.
 Rudolfo was the designer who helped dress Grace Kelly and, in the role, Irons is like a consumptive ghost entombed in his past.
 He has an air of distant distaste and the elegance of an aristocrat.

 Gaga is much, much more than a cliched gold digger in the role of Patrizia.
 Once married into the famous family, the upstart outsider charms all around her while convincing her husband to modernise and adapt the iconic fashion brand to a changing world.
-She will do anything - including shafting her in-laws and uncles - to achieve her aims.
+She will do anything - including shafting her in-laws - to achieve her aims.
 There’s more than a touch of Gina Lollobrigida about Gaga and she gives it maximum va-va-voom as she hip swings and chain smokes her way through the haut monde of New York and Milan like a debutante from some Rimini starlet finishing school in 1956.

 It’s a role that requires Gaga to be both wide-eyed ingenue and conniving Lady Macbeth (in one of the movie’s soapiest lines, she snarkily avers, "it’s time to take out the trash!", like she’s auditioning for a voiceover on a Dolmio ad) and she more than steps up the mark.
 She’s like a constant fizzing firecracker turned one-woman Mount Vesuvius when she is finally and fatally snubbed by her husband and the family.

-There’s good period detail of the surface gloss of the eighties (at one point, a DeLorean, that ultimate symbol of hubris, makes an appearance) and a pumping soundtrack of Blondie, Bowie and George Michael keeps the whole mad dance going.
+There’s good period detail of the surface gloss of the eighties (at one point, a DeLorean, that ultimate symbol of hubris, makes an appearance) and a pumping soundtrack of Blondie, Bowie and George Michael keeps the whole telenovela dance going.

 It is an operatically bonkers Commedia dell'arte and even if Scott had not taken artistic licence, the bare bones of the true story that electrified Italy back in the mid-nineties are sufficiently, well, gaga.
 The director proves his versatility again with a balancing act between high farce, crime drama and a portrait of a woman unravelling as she is gradually shunned by the people whom she once called family.